quantomslash/koala-transaction-engine/README.md

 # Koala Transaction Engine

-Koala transaction engine (KTE) is the state of the the art transaction processing engine for all your transaction simulation needs.
+Koala transaction engine (KTE) is the state of the art transaction processing engine for all your transaction simulation needs.
 It can either use CSV files to process the data or the database.

 ## Commands
 - CSV method - `cargo run csv`